m1key/m1key_gallery_generator/README.md

 ### For Development

+#### Fedora

-This assumes you are running Fedora.
+This assumes you are running Fedora, was tested around Fedora 30.

 Install Ruby: